Lemoncode/cypress-by-example/04_wait_XHR_request/README.md

 ```

 1. We create an alias for this request.
 2. We tell cypress that waits for the aliased request.
-Will wait until this reques is done.
+Will wait until this request is done.

 * Let's remove delay to don't have issues in future demos: